bluesky-social/statusphere-example-app/TUTORIAL.md

 When asking for a record, we provide three pieces of information.

-- **repo** The [DID](#todo) which identifies the user,
+- **repo** The [DID](https://atproto.com/specs/did) which identifies the user,
 - **collection** The collection name, and
 - **rkey** The record key

 We'll explain the collection name shortly.
-Record keys are strings with [some limitations](https://atproto.com/specs/record-key#record-key-syntax) and a couple of common patterns.
+Record keys are strings with [some restrictions](https://atproto.com/specs/record-key#record-key-syntax) and a couple of common patterns.
 The `"self"` pattern is used when a collection is expected to only contain one record which describes the user.

 Let's update our homepage to fetch this profile record: